Programme - Berlinale Co-Production Market

 Case Studies on selected Berlinale films explore possibilities in financing and current trends in the field of international co-production.

-Theme Talks on current production and financing issues offer a chance to exchange ideas with experts and other participants in a relaxed discussion.
+Theme Talks and panels on current production, financing and technical matters offer a chance to exchange ideas with experts and other participants in a relaxed discussion.

 At the Country Sessions, experts provide information about production conditions and co-production opportunities in ”their” country in a concise, moderated interview.